 - Programming in statistics: An introduction to and elaboration on the programming languages frequently used in statistical analysis.
 For example, Python, R, and MATLAB.

 - Big Data: As the name implies, this is the study of large data sets as they relate to populations.
-More sociological in nature, big data is focused on the behaviors of people as a group.
+More sociological, big data is focused on the behaviors of people as a group.
 For example, the analysis of polling data to predict elections or the effectiveness of targeted advertising.

 - Statistics: Although an older field in and of itself, modern statistics requires tech in one form or another.
 There are broad applications of statistics ranging from actuarial (insurance) to financial.